A Guide to Outdoor Structures

 A yard is no longer considered just a piece of property surrounding a house, the scene of an occasional barbecue, or a place to send the kids to play.
-Instead, the outside has become almost as important as the inside.
+Instead, the outside of a home has become almost as important as the inside.

-Do you plan to use the space year round?
+Do you plan to use the space year-round?

 Are you going to entertain outdoors?